thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 Multiple Internet protocols rely on public key cryptography.
 They require keys to be distributed by origins to clients.
 This is done via certificates, via software releases, or via HTTP.
 This document focuses on this last mechanism.
-It aims to set recommendation on how to design a key directory that should be served over HTTP.
+It aims to set recommendations on how to design a key directory that should be served over HTTP.

 Distribution via HTTP allows for a more dynamic use of public keys, for rotation,